gsostarko/encoder/README.md

 To encode a string manually first we have to convert it to a Hex ascii string.
 For example let's say our string is name "Hana":

+Shown bellow is a partial table of ascii code.

 |#    |Symbol   | HEX value|#    |Symbol   | HEX value|#    |Symbol   | HEX value|
 |:---:|:-------:|:--------:|:---:|:-------:|:--------:|:---:|:-------:|:--------:|